-Selena Killick is the Senior Library Services Manager responsible for Student Engagement at the Open University Library and regularly analyses, presents, publishes and advises libraries internationally on library assessment.
+Selena Killick is the Senior Library Services Manager responsible for Engagement & Insight at the Open University Library and regularly analyzes, presents, publishes and advises libraries internationally on library assessment.

 Putting Library Assessment Data to Work

 Save 50% off this title!
 Take advantage of this limited time offer; good while supplies last.
 Valid for online orders at alastore.ala.org.
 May not be combined with ALA Member discount or returned.
 Customers outside of North America (USA and Canada) should contact Facet Publishing for purchasing information.

 - About the Authors

 Read a blog post by one of the authors now!